Where You Cannot Carry in New York: Prohibited Places | CCW Hub

 Restricted Locations - Private Property (Penal Law 265.01-d)

-Penal Law 265.01-d makes private property a default no-carry zone.
+As written, Penal Law 265.01-d makes private property a default no-carry zone.
 A person is guilty of criminal possession of a weapon in a restricted location when the person possesses a firearm, rifle, or shotgun and enters or remains on private property knowing, or reasonably should knowing, that the owner or lessee has not permitted such possession.
-Permission is given in one of two ways:
+Under the statutory text, permission is given in one of two ways:

 The owner or lessee posts clear and conspicuous signage indicating that carrying firearms, rifles, or shotguns on the property is permitted; or